ropensci/tidyhydat/README.md

     #> 2 08NM116        2020-01-01  2023-12-31    1461 2025-01-01
     #> # ℹ 2 more variables: provisional_end <date>, provisional_n <int>

+Note that provisional data is aggregated to daily means to match the daily format of HYDAT data.
+For non-aggregated real-time data at sub-daily intervals, use `realtime_ws()` directly.

 ### Real-time

 To download real-time data using the datamart we can use approximately